Skip to main content

 Employment Termination Letter Examples for Employers

 An employment termination letter must be clear, factual and legally careful.
-These examples help employers state the reason, date, notice and HR next steps without unsafe wording.
+These examples help employers communicate the reason, end date, notice and HR next steps without unsafe or ambiguous wording.

 Before You Send an Employment Termination Letter

 An employment termination letter is a sensitive HR record, not a routine business notice.
-Before sending it, check the reason for termination, process followed, contract, notice period, final pay, benefits, accrued leave, company property, system access, appeal process and HR or legal approval.
+Before sending it, confirm the reason for termination, the process followed, contract terms, notice period, final pay, benefits, accrued leave, company property, system access, appeal process and HR or legal approval.

 Do not rely on one generic template across countries.
 Acas says that when an employer dismisses an employee, they should tell them why they have been dismissed, when the employment contract will end, the notice period if there is one, and their right to appeal the decision: Acas dismissal guidance.
 GOV.UK also explains that employees must usually receive at least the notice stated in their contract or the statutory minimum notice period, whichever is longer: GOV.UK dismissal rights guidance.